Worthville, Pennsylvania

 Worthville is a borough in Jefferson County, Pennsylvania, United States.
-The population was sixty-seven at the time of the 2010 census, a decline from the figure of eighty-five, which had been tabulated in 2000.
+As of the 2020 census, Worthville had a population of 80.

 The borough is named for General William Jenkins Worth, and is the smallest municipality in Jefferson County.

 History

 Worthville was originally called "Geistown", and under the latter name, was laid out by Daniel Geist, and then named for him.

 The name was changed to Worthville in 1854.

 Notable person

 Jimmy Slagle, Major League Baseball player, was born in Worthville.

 Geography

 Worthville is located in southwestern Jefferson County at (41.027404, -79.139289).
 It is situated in the valley of Little Sandy Creek, a west-flowing tributary of Redbank Creek and part of the Allegheny River watershed.

 According to the United States Census Bureau, the borough has a total area of 0.90 km2, of which 0.88 sqkm are land and 0.02 sqkm, or 2.50%, are water.